A young Black woman talking about something serious with an older Black woman in the park.

 Dispersible tablets*: 20mg strength

-If you are 18 or over, fluoxetine can be prescribed for you as a licensed medicine for depression, bulimia and OCD.
+If you are 18 or over, fluoxetine can be prescribed for you as a licensed medicine to treat depression, bulimia nervosa or obsessive compulsive disorder (OCD).

 Read our guide to depression